open-mmlab/mmengine/docs/en/tutorials/runner.md

 Congratulations for reading through the runner tutorial, a long, long but kind of interesting (hope so) tutorial!
 Please believe that all of these - this tutorial, the runner, MMEngine - are intended to **make things easier for you**.

 The runner is the "manager" of all modules in MMEngine.
 In the runner, all the distinct modules - whether visible ones like model and dataset, or obscure ones like logging, distributed environment and random seed - are getting organized and scheduled.
-The runner deals with the complex relationship between different modules and provide you with a clear, easy-to-understand and configurable interface.
+The runner deals with the complex relationship between different modules and provides you with a clear, easy-to-understand and configurable interface.
 The benefits of this design are:

 1. You can modify or add your codes without spoiling your whole codebase.
-For example, you may start with single gpu training and you can always add a few lines of configuration codes to enable multi gpu or even multi node training.
+For example, you may start with single GPU training and you can always add a few lines of configuration codes to enable multi GPUs or even multi nodes training.
 2. You can continuously benefit from new features without worrying about backward compatibility.
-Mixed precision training, visualization, state of the art distributed training methods, various device backeds...
+Mixed precision training, visualization, state of the art distributed training methods, various device backends...
 We will continue to absorb the best suggestions and cutting-edge technologies from the community while ensuring backward compatibility, and provide them to you in a clear interface.
 3. You can focus on your own awesome ideas without being bothered by other annoying and irrelevant details.
 The default values will handle most cases.

-So, MMEngine and the runner will truly make thing easier for you.
+So, MMEngine and the runner will truly make things easier for you.
 With only a little effort on migration, your code and experiments will evolve with MMEngine.
 With a little more effort, the config file system allows you to manage your data, model and experiments more efficiently.
 Convenience and reliability, these are the aims we strive for.

 The blue one, or the red one - are you prepared to use MMEngine?